 In DFT calculations of large systems, subspace diagonalization becomes the performance bottleneck in the entire calculation.
 Therefore, it is important to use a parallel eigenvalues solver.
 In SALMON, a LAPACK routine without parallelization is used for the diagonalization as default.
 As parallelized solvers, ScaLAPACK and EigenExa are usable.
 To use them, it is necessary to rebuild SALMON enabling ScaLAPACK/EigenExa.
-You can find the instruction in Install and Run.
+You can find the instruction in Additional options in configure.py script.